m0tive/tinyXML/readme.txt

 DOM by printing out the number of nodes found using different techniques.

-The Linux makefile is very generic and will probably run on other systems, but is only tested on Linux.
-You no longer need to run 'make depend'.
+The Linux makefile is very generic and runs on many systems - it is currently tested on mingw and
+MacOSX.
+You do not need to run 'make depend'.
 The dependecies have been hard coded.

 <h3>Windows project file for VC6</h3>